-Discover some of the most beautiful and historical treasures of Switzerland.
+Take a journey to some of the most beautiful and historical landmarks of Switzerland.

 A miniature garden paradise with a love for roses and a spectacular view of the surrounding landscape and alps.
 Heidegg castle sits on it’s pedestal overlooking 800 years of history that has been lovingly restored for all to enjoy, young and old.

 Located in the municipality of Gelfingen in the Seetal of Lucerne, the drive up to this castle is rewarded with a beautiful view of the vineyards that rise up to the castle walls.
 The beautifully restored grounds and museum are waiting for the castle hungry visitors, but don’t forget to visit the rose garden it’s the icing on the cake